obrien-matthew/sample_code/databases/safehaven_app/README.md

 </p>

 ## Contributions Breakdown
 - **Vivin** : Back-end scaffolding code and all endpoints dealing with housing data.
-Setting up Nginx server to handle CORS and caching.
-Deploying back-end code on AWS EC2.
-Wrote Python Scripts to scrape and clean data from redfin.com and apartments.com.
+Set up Nginx server to handle CORS and caching.
+Deployed back-end code on AWS EC2.
+Wrote Python scripts to scrape and clean data from redfin.com and apartments.com.
 Slide for application architecture for Project Presentation.
 Application Architecture for Final Report.
 - **Matthew** : All endpoints dealing with crime data.
 Data normalization and MySQL Create scripts for crime data.